• Skip to content

 • singing songs or playing games to take their mind off feeling sick

-• taking breaks from travel every so often, if possible.
+• taking breaks from travel, if possible.

 Where your child sits in a train, bus, plane or car can affect whether they get motion sickness.
 Your child might be able to avoid motion sickness by sitting: